I am Malala Summary and Study Guide

 SuperSummary, a modern alternative to SparkNotes and CliffsNotes, offers high-quality study guides for challenging works of literature.
-This 34-page guide for “I Am Malala” by Malala Yousafzai and Christina Lamb includes detailed chapter summaries and analysis covering 24 chapters, as well as several more in-depth sections of expert-written literary analysis.
-Featured content includes commentary on major characters, 25 important quotes, essay topics, and key themes like Individual vs. Society and Knowledge vs. Ignorance.
+This 34-page guide for “I Am Malala” by Malala Yousafzai & Christina Lamb includes detailed chapter summaries and analysis covering 21 chapters, as well as several more in-depth sections of expert-written literary analysis.
+Featured content includes commentary on major characters, important quotes, essay topics, and key themes like the individual and society.

 Malala Yousafzai was born a little different.
 From the beginning, her father, Ziauddin, treated her differently than most fathers in Swat, Pakistan treated their daughters.
 He put her on the family tree, a position usually reserved for the men in the family and nicknamed her Jani Mun, or soulmate.